 provides reports identifying how customers and staff are using the Greeter interface with up-to-date data and metrics;

-allows Boards to customize Workforce Solutions Office visits reasons above and beyond TWC state-level configured defaults
+allows Boards to customize Workforce Solutions Office visits reasons above and beyond TWC state-level configured defaults; and

+allows Workforce Solutions Office staff members to track and upload multiple customer interactions by using a standard template.

 The Greeter virtual one-stop interface is designed to be easy for customers to use and to allow customization by Boards via the Visitor System Configuration and Administrative System options.